 The designated Title IX Coordinators will ensure compliance in all areas and aspects of Gurnick Academy of Medical Arts while facilitating any discrimination grievance procedures.
-This designee will also be responsible for keeping all records affiliated with discrimination grievances and are trained on how to investigate and conduct hearings in a manner that "protects the safety of victims" and "promotes accountability."
-With this responsibility the designee is considered a resource to Gurnick Academy of Medical Arts students and a resource for the faculty and staff.
+This designee will also be responsible for keeping all records affiliated with discrimination grievances.
+They will be trained to investigate and conduct hearings in a manner that "protects the safety of victims" and "promotes accountability."
+With this responsibility, the designee is considered a resource to Gurnick Academy of Medical Arts students and a resource for the faculty and staff.